Bettings

 MILWAUKEE, WI – OCTOBER 03: Milwaukee Brewers left fielder Christian Yelich (22) hits a home run during a game between the Milwaukee Brewers and the Arizona Diamondbacks at American Family Field on October 3, 2022 in Milwaukee, WI.
 (Photo by Larry Radloff/Icon Sportswire)

-Brewers start Christian Yelich underwent back surgery and is looking to be ready for Opening Day.
+Brewers start underwent back surgery and is looking to be ready for Opening Day.
 It was reported that he may not be ready for the opener, which was shocking news to Yelich.
 I like the price, as Yelich is a premium OF option when healthy, and he plays more than most think.

 After undergoing major shoulder surgery and going down a long road, Woodruff has already faced hitters and will potentially start a spring training game soon.
-I like the price on Woodruff, as he has elite upside when he is healthy and could pull a Chris Sale if he is right.
+I like the price on Woodruff, as he has elite upside when he is healthy and could pull a if he is right.

 NL West

-Los Angeles Dodgers: Freddie Freeman (1B), Dodger Bullpen
+Los Angeles Dodgers: (1B), Dodger Bullpen

 Freeman had ankle surgery this offseason and is yet to begin running, but he is swinging a bat.
 He looks like he will still be ready for the Tokyo Series, but this is a situation to monitor.
 Freeman is as steady as they come, and I am not concerned about this situation.

-We have gotten word that Dave Roberts plans to give the brunt of the saves to Tanner Scott to begin the year.
+We have gotten word that Dave Roberts plans to give the brunt of the saves to to begin the year.
 However, this is a fluid situation in my eyes.
 Roberts picked his words carefully, so he was not boxed into this commitment to Scott.
 Tread lightly, with eyes wide open in this ‘pen.

 Previous Fantasy Baseball 2025 Positional Tiers: Outfield (Part 1) Next Fantasy Baseball 2025: Leveraging Category Percentile Targets